Marcio Freire Interview

 I have two boards for Pe’ahi shaped by Sean Ordonez from SOS surfboards.
 A 10’6” and a 10’4”, both are quad fins.
 The 10’6” is my favorite board.
 I keep riding this board even in small surf but like a long board.
-This keeps me comfortable and in sink with my equipment at all times and in all conditions.
-Yes, of course I ride much shorter boards, but from time to time I like to ride my big wave board on small days too.
+This keeps me comfortable and in the sink with my equipment at all times and in all conditions.
+Yes, of course, I ride much shorter boards, but from time to time I like to ride my big wave board on small days too.
 My 10’6’ has such a good floatation and works great on the wall going down the line.
-It is fast, and magic!
+It is fast and magic!

 How do you train for surfing big waves?

 I am a waterman so I spend lots of time playing in and around the ocean.
 If it is not flat, I paddle out for surfing.
-If it is flat and windy, then I grab my paddleboard to go do some down wind runs.
-Also, I have committed myself with Hawaiian Canoe Club every year to paddle in the regattas, and long distance races.
+If it is flat and windy, then I grab my paddleboard to go do some downwind runs.
+Also, I have committed myself to Hawaiian Canoe Club every year to paddle in the regattas and long distance races.
 It is my main endurance training and is a really great workout for me.
 Canoe paddler makes me strong physically, and mentally.
-For example, last summer our crew paddled most of the inter island channels.
+For example, last summer our crew paddled most of the inter-island channels.
 We paddled from Maui to Molokai, from Molokai to Oahu, from Big Island back to Maui.
 I have also paddled around Molokai Island and that was an unforgettable adventure of three days paddling, and two nights camping.
 Paddling in an out-rigger canoe is a good way to experience the Hawaiian culture, and become stronger for big waves.
 As well, I like to train with swimming, biking, and running up sandy hills.

 What are your big-wave surfing goals for the future?